 Academics across UNSW are reallocating the content of their courses into the new 10-week terms.
 Courses are currently being audited to ensure learning outcomes are achieved within the 10-week teaching term.
 In parallel with the new calendar a number of innovative on-line courses are being developed through the Inspired Learning Initiative to provide even greater flexibility and personalisation of learning.

 There will be a two-week exam period per term.
-However, students will be sitting a maximum of three exams, compared to four under the current two semester calendar.
+However, students will be sitting a maximum of three exams, compared to four under the current two term calendar.

 Course fees will not change due to UNSW3+.